silverkilo/foody/README.md

 &nbsp;
 ### Navigation

-The navigation page will navigate you to your chosen restaurant, make sure to click the 'I'm here' button to let your match know that you have arrived!
+The navigation page will navigate the user to his/her chosen restaurant, clicking on the ```HERE``` button would notify the other party that he/she has arrived.

 ![Image of navigation](https://res.cloudinary.com/omarjuice/image/upload/w_250,h_500/v1558130311/foody_pics/navigation.png)

 &nbsp;
 ### Review

-Once you are done with your meal, you can connect with your match on different social media, and leave a review of him/her!
+Once the user is done with his/her meal, the user can connect with the user's match on different social media, and leave a review for the other party.

 ![Image of review](https://res.cloudinary.com/omarjuice/image/upload/w_250,h_500/v1558130311/foody_pics/review.png)